nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 >
 > **Matt Parsons, Production Haskell (2023), "5.3 AppEnvironment"**

-Although in practice and on the codebases I've worked on, I didn't see or hear of any notable issues with this particular pattern.
+Although in practice and on the codebases I've worked on, I didn't notice any notable issues with this particular pattern.

 ## Wrapping up